Chuguji temple [中宮寺]

 The position of this temple was on the east side of Ikaruga Palace which was built by Prince Shotoku, so this temple and Horyuji were set up symmetrically.

 But it is not unknown exactly why this temple was founded.

 This temple had declined since the 9th century, but it was reestablished in the late 13th century.

-It is the principal image of this temple, and is designated as a national treasure.
+It is designated as a national treasure.

 It was created in the 7th century, and the height is 132 centimeters.